Christian Gottlob Leberecht Großmann

 Christian Gottlob Leberecht Großmann (9 November 1783 in Prießnitz - 29 June 1857 in Leipzig) was a German theologian.

 From 1802 he studied theology at the University of Jena, receiving his doctorate in 1805.
 From 1808 to 1811 he served as a substitute minister in his hometown of Prießnitz, and afterwards, was a minister in Gröbitz (1811–22) and an ecclesiastical superintendent in Altenburg (1823–28).
 In 1829 he was named pastor and superintendent at the St. Thomas Church in Leipzig.

-On six separate occasions he served as dean to the theological faculty at Leipzig University.
+On six occasions he served as dean to the theological faculty at Leipzig University.
 As a professor, his studies largely involved New Testament exegesis, Saxon church law and contemporary history.
 He held a particular interest in the works of Jewish-Hellenistic philosopher Philo of Alexandria.

 In 1831 he became a member of the First Chamber of the Saxon Landtag.
 Known for his moderate-liberal views, he strove for abolition of the death penalty and advocated religious intermarriage between Protestants and Catholics.
 He is regarded as founder of the Gustav-Adolf-Verein, a society in which he served as its first president.